A BRIEF HISTORY OF WEST MEON, HAMPSHIRE

 By Tim Lambert

 In the 6th century a people called the Jutes from Denmark settled along the Meon Valley.
 (As late as the 18th century the Meon Valley was called Jutedene, which meant Jute valley).
 The tribe who settled there were called the Meon wara (wara meant people or tribe).
 They gave the Meon River its name.
-They also gave West Meon its name.
+They also gave the village of West Meon its name.

 At the time of the Domesday Book (1086) West Meon was called Menes.
 It was quite a large village with a population of about 200.
 West Meon had a church and it also had 2 mills where grain was ground to flour for the villagers.

-In March 1644 skirmishes took place at West Meon during the Civil War prior to the battle of Cheriton Down on 29 March 1644.
+Skirmishes took place at West Meon during the Civil War prior to the battle of Cheriton Down on 29 March 1644.
+However little else happened at West Meon through the centuries.
+It was a quiet agricultural community.

 In West Meon is a memorial to George Vining Rogers.
 He was born in 1777 and was the village doctor for over 40 years.
 He died in 1846 and the memorial was erected about 1901.